-PostScript Level 2 Type 1 CRD for the AbsoluteColorimetric rendering intent.
+PostScript Level 2 Type 1 CRD for the ICC-Absolute Colorimetric rendering intent.
 This tag provides the dictionary operand to the setcolorrendering operator.
 This tag can be used in conjunction with the setcolorrendering operator on any PostScript Level 2 device.

-See Annex D: "PostScript Level 2 Tags", for the relationship between the ICC profile data and PostScript Tags.
+See Annex C for the relationship between the ICC profile data and PostScript Tags.

-6.4.36 ps2CSATag
+6.4.38 ps2CSATag

-Tag Signature: 'ps2s' (70733273h)
+Tag Type: dataType Tag Signature: 'ps2s' (70733273h)